songxxiao/hugo_site/content/engresume.md

 Responsible for coordinating the business of breakfast campus manager in East China Normal University, including coordinating distribution, post-sale, business contacts, and recruitment of distributors.
 Achieve the target of 1000 orders per month on average.
 About 10 part-time breakfast distributors were recruited in East China Normal University.

-+ Gouxionghui&emsp;Online internship&emsp;[Credit card application scoring model](https://mp.weixin.qq.com/s/bbxWicZfk5ZMl27LbI0E1Q)&emsp;2019-05
-Use Python's Pandas, Numpy, and scikit-learn libraries for data cleansing and modeling.
-A credit card scoring model was built using a logistic model and a decision tree model.
-The model is trained by the Cross-Validation method to predict the probability that a credit card applicant will default on the bill.
-The result is a complete data analysis report.